 Watch Dogs has 1 accessibility feature for Getting Started which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

-If you want to play Watch Dogs, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Watch Dogs, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility: